Interested-Deving-1896/kde-eco-website/content/blog/2024-05-29_introducing-ns4nh.md

 ## Software's Environmental Harm

 On [14 October 2025](https://learn.microsoft.com/en-us/lifecycle/faq/windows), the end of support for Windows 10 is [estimated](https://www.canalys.com/insights/end-of-windows-10-support-could-turn-240-million-pcs-into-e-waste) to make e-waste out of [240 million computers](https://www.reuters.com/technology/microsoft-ending-support-windows-10-could-send-240-mln-pcs-landfills-report-2023-12-21/) ineligible for the upgrade to Windows 11.
-Moreover, macOS support for Intel-based Apple computers&mdash;the last of which were sold in 2020&mdash;is [predicted](https://arstechnica.com/gadgets/2023/07/with-macos-sonoma-intel-macs-are-still-getting-fewer-updates-than-they-used-to/) to end, at the earliest, one year later in 2026, rendering even more millions upon millions of functioning devices obsolete.
-When users have no control over the software they rely on, they are left at a security risk when software support ends, unless they buy a new computer.

-(Consider, by comparison, that only in 2022 did Linux Torvalds even [suggest ending Linux kernel support](https://go.skimresources.com/?id=100098X1555750&isjs=1&jv=15.7.0&sref=https%3A%2F%2Farstechnica.com%2Fgadgets%2F2023%2F07%2Fwith-macos-sonoma-intel-macs-are-still-getting-fewer-updates-than-they-used-to%2F&url=https%3A%2F%2Fwww.phoronix.com%2Fnews%2FIntel-i486-Linux-Possible-Drop&xs=1&xtz=0&xuuid=dc213c369b934950c1883d6b27ad4206&xjsf=other_click__contextmenu%20%5B2%5D) for 1989's Intel 486 processors.
-That's 23 years of support!)
+Moreover, macOS support for Intel-based Apple computers&mdash;the last of which were sold in 2020&mdash;is [predicted](https://arstechnica.com/gadgets/2023/07/with-macos-sonoma-intel-macs-are-still-getting-fewer-updates-than-they-used-to/) to end (at the earliest) one year later in 2026, rendering even more millions upon millions of functioning devices obsolete.
+When users have no control over the software they rely on, they are left at a security risk when software support ends ... unless, of course, they purchase a new computer.
+(By comparison, consider that only in 2022 did Linux Torvalds first [suggest ending Linux kernel support](https://www.phoronix.com/news/Intel-i486-Linux-Possible-Drop) for Intel 486 processors from 1989.
+That's 33 years of support!)

 Vendors frequently require buying a new device to support software updates.
 All too often, this is driven by economic imperatives rather than technological requirements.
 Moreover, while new hardware has become more and more powerful, new software offering [similar or identical functionality](https://www.umweltbundesamt.de/publikationen/entwicklung-anwendung-von-bewertungsgrundlagen-fuer) has frequently become less efficient and more energy-intensive, which has rendered older, less powerful devices useless.

 Already in 2015 Achim Steiner, former Executive Director of the UN Environment Programme (UNEP), [warned](https://news.un.org/en/story/2015/05/497772) of the "tsunami of electronic waste rolling out over the world".